-PHLL will be sending volunteer umpire to the Southeast Region: Umpire Mechanics Clinic - Florida Feb 8-9, 2020 at the Sid Lickton Complex in Clearwater, Florida.
+PHLL will send volunteer umpires to the Southeast Region Umpire Mechanics Clinic as offered by the Region.
 This Little League University Umpire Mechanics Clinic will provide umpires of any skill level and experience with detailed instruction on all principles of field and plate mechanics for the two-man umpire system through on-field simulation and participation from experienced volunteers.